Team talking about sustainable business operations

 What Are The Next Steps For Financial Services?

-Environmental, Social and Governance (ESG) considerations will be incredibly important going forward, with organisations needing to take the time to get to the heart of their sustainability issues.
+Environmental, Social and Governance (ESG) considerations will be increasingly important moving forward, with organisations needing to address their sustainability issues at the core.

-The Cambridge Institute for Sustainability Leadership states that an ‘active mindset’ is needed, with a priority on fostering financial leadership that sees the future as inevitably low carbon.
+The Cambridge Institute for Sustainability Leadership states that an ‘active mindset’ is required, with a focus on fostering financial leadership that views the future as inevitably low carbon.

-This may mean financial service companies will need to juggle pressure from various stakeholders, including regulators and asset owners, in order to deliver and communicate commitments effectively and accurately.
+This might mean financial services companies will need to manage pressure from various stakeholders, including regulators and asset owners, to deliver and communicate commitments effectively and accurately.

-For banks and investors, the creation of green finance will be key, with stricter policies and increased scrutiny regarding potential financing for businesses.
-However, this mobilisation of capital will not exclude these companies from cleaning house; FS organisations have their own substantial operational footprints that need to be addressed.
+For banks and investors, the creation of green finance will be crucial, with stricter policies and increased scrutiny regarding potential financing for businesses.
+However, this mobilisation of capital will not exclude these companies from addressing their own substantial operational footprints.

-Digitisation is one way in which businesses can target the key COP26 outcome of reducing deforestation.
+Digitisation is one way in which businesses can address the key COP26 outcome of reducing deforestation.

 Statistics show that in the past 40 years, a forest area the size of Europe has been cut down, with 42% of all global wood harvested to make paper.